maliMirkec/personal-website/site/articles/nightmare-dx-hubspot.md

 For an enterprise CMS like HubSpot, you would expect to have an organized dashboard, but HubSpot’s dashboard is everything but organized.
 For example, if you want to edit your blog listing page, you could navigate to Marketing > Website > Blog and switch from Blog posts to Blog listing pages.

-{% cldnryimg "nightmare-dx-hubspot-dashboard-blog-listings_sniy90" "Screenshot of the HubSpot dashboard showing how to navigate to blog listing pages."
-759 512 %}
+{% cldnryfetch "nightmare-dx-hubspot-dashboard-blog-listings_sniy90" "Screenshot of the HubSpot dashboard showing how to navigate to blog listing pages." false true "center" %}

 Once you find your Blog listing page, if you want to rename it, you cannot do it here.
 You need to go to Settings > Tools > Website > Blog.
 If this makes sense to anyone, please explain how.

-{% cldnryimg "nightmare-dx-hubspot-dashboard-blog-settings_pkoy7d" "Screenshot of the HubSpot dashboard showing how to navigate to blog listing settings."
-759 423 %}
+{% cldnryfetch "nightmare-dx-hubspot-dashboard-blog-settings_pkoy7d" "Screenshot of the HubSpot dashboard showing how to navigate to blog listing settings." false true "center" %}

 ## Documentation

 Although HubSpot documentation is very comprehensive, it should’ve been more organized.
 The most important pages that help me with HubSpot development, like [Hubl filters](https://developers.hubspot.com/docs/cms/hubl/filters) and [functions](https://developers.hubspot.com/docs/cms/hubl/functions), are so big and slow that it takes over a minute to load them completely.
 And I need it to load completely because I want to use search to find something on the page.

-{% cldnryimg "nightmare-dx-hubspot-hubl-functions-page-loading_euclzn" "Screenshot of DevTools showing it takes 1.3 minutes to load the Hubl functions page."
-759 560 %}
+{% cldnryfetch "nightmare-dx-hubspot-hubl-functions-page-loading_euclzn" "Screenshot of DevTools showing it takes 1.3 minutes to load the Hubl functions page." false true "center" %}

 ## Conclusion

 There are many other things to complain about, but there are the main pain points for me.
 I had some additional notes in my draft, but I no longer know what they mean.
 I also have the screenshot with the vague message about access issues, but I don’t know what it means.

-{% cldnryimg "nightmare-dx-hubspot-access-alert_aiv7no" "Screenshot of the HubSpot alert about access issues."
-759 82 %}
+{% cldnryfetch "nightmare-dx-hubspot-access-alert_aiv7no" "Screenshot of the HubSpot alert about access issues." false true "center" %}

 If you are building a webshop or website platform, try to make your tools more enjoyable.
 Invest more time to listen to what developers say and try to improve the overall developer experience.
 It would make this developer happier.